mozilla/glean/docs/user/pings/testing-custom-pings.md

-# Unit testing Glean custom pings
+# Unit testing Glean custom pings for Android

 Applications defining [custom pings](custom.md) can use use the strategy defined in this document to test these pings in unit tests.